fabianboesiger/debug-plotter/README.md

 ## Example

 In this example, we quickly want to plot the variables `a`, `b`, and `c`.
 Optionally, we can name the plot.
-Plots are saved as a PNG in the `.plots` that is created in the working directory.
+Plots are saved as a PNG image in the `plots` directory that is created in the working directory.

 ```rust
 fn main() {